-Attendants paint on a moisturizing body masque of sea kelp, aloe vera and minerals, the you relax in the steamy hydrating chamber.
+Attendants paint on a moisturizing body masque of sea kelp, aloe vera, and minerals, you relax in the steamy hydrating chamber.
 Shower off the masque and relax in the cool mist chamber moisturized and refreshed.

-Afterwards, have lunch at Café Solé.
-From Ahi Hawaiian Poke salad to Turkey Burgers to vegetarian lasagna, you’ll find delicious choices made from organic greens, free range chicken and wild caught tuna and salmon.
-At the end of the day you can take the spa home with lavender eucalyptus shower gels, the Grotto body mask and therapeutic red clay.
+Afterward, have lunch at Café Solé.
+From ahi Hawaiian poke salad to turkey burgers to vegetarian lasagna, you’ll find delicious choices made from organic greens, free range chicken and wild caught tuna and salmon.
+At the end of the day, you can take the spa home with lavender eucalyptus shower gels, the Grotto body mask, and therapeutic red clay.
 If you're not there, you can order from the boutique.